OSC/Open-OnDemand/README.md

     ```sh
     sudo scl enable rh-ruby22 -- rake install
     # => mkdir -p /opt/ood/mod_ood_proxy
-    # => etc.
+    # => ...
     ```

 ### 2.4 - Install the PUN Utility

 The PUNs are manipulated and maintained by the [nginx_stage](https://github.com/OSC/nginx_stage) utility.
 This tool is meant to by run by `root` or a user with `sudoers` privileges.

 1. Clone and check out the latest tag:

     ```sh
     cd ~/tmp/ood/src
     scl enable git19 -- git clone https://github.com/OSC/nginx_stage.git
+    cd nginx_stage/
-    scl enable git19 -- git checkout tags/v0.2.0
+    scl enable git19 -- git checkout tags/v0.2.1
     ```

 2. Install it to its global location: